How to get Netflix on TV

 How much does Netflix cost?

-Netflix, purchased directly, is available in three cost tiers; Basic with adverts, Standard, and Premium.
+Netflix, purchased directly, is available in three cost tiers; Standard with Ads, Standard, and Premium.

 This is what each Netflix plan includes: